JS: In your opinion, what are the skills that executive leaders need today?

 For technology companies, a culture which actively recruits, hires, retains, educates, and promotes using EQ has an enormous advantage over their competitors.
 I would encourage your readers to listen to Tim Ferriss's podcast with Chris Sacca (an early investor in Twitter, Uber, Instagram, and Kickstarter.)
 Chris was asked about characteristics that he uses to decide whether or not he will invest/partner with a company founder/CEO.
 Chris talks extensively about emotional intelligence, and particularly about the ramifications in markets which are developing consumer solutions.

 JS: How can tech companies leverage the utilization of EQ, particularly for those who work heavily with teams?

 SL: Everything works better.
 The earlier topics were focused on the improvements in product design, but in highly changing environments, simple improvements in human and team dynamics have impact.
 People with better emotional intelligence generally "play well with others" which leads to increased performance outcomes on team engagements.

 Here is a challenge for the reader - find a project manager that you know from any industry.
 Ask them this question:

-"On your last project which fell behind of schedule, what were the biggest challenges you faced to keeping on track?
+"On your last project which fell behind schedule, what were the biggest challenges you faced to keep on track?
 What percentages of those challenges were because of real operational roadblocks and what percentage of those challenges were because of the individuals/people involved in the engagement."

 Leave yourself at least 15 minutes after this question is asked - so that you can adequately prepare for the storm of complaining this project manager is about to do related to individuals working on their project.
 People are almost ALWAYS the reason a project works well or fails.
 We are rarely in a scenario which is being held up by real operational, technical, or legal roadblocks.
 That doesn't mean it does not happen - but the bulk of the issues are individuals.